 - Houses of World built a highly-responsive and interactive interface for its unique project that lets users find their dream home worldwide.

-- Tableplop is a browser-based online virtual tabletop to interact with game players throughout different gaming activities like track initiative or rolling a dice.
+- Tableplop is a browser-based online virtual tabletop to interact with players through games like track initiative or rolling a dice.
 The application’s frontend is built with Svelte.

 Looking for more case studies?
 Check out madewithsvelte for some more examples.

 Pros and Cons difference between React and Svelte